ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 # HyTrust DataControl on IBM Cloud with IBM Hyper Protect Crypto Services
 {: #htdc-hpcs-detail}

-The DataControl VM is a HyTrust-hardened version of FreeBSD, a light-weight, locked-down operating system that has no runtime login/SSH access to the system.
+The DataControl® virtual machine (VM) is a HyTrust®-hardened version of FreeBSD, a light-weight, locked-down operating system that has no runtime login/SSH access to the system.
 This system prevents tampering or attempts to access clear-text data and encryption keys.
-Two virtual machines are deployed onto the internal management subnet.
+Two VMs are deployed onto the internal management subnet.
 Examples of the hostnames are as follows:

 * Primary Host Name: htdc01-A68ED99E.ibmcloud.local
 * Secondary Host Name: htdc02-A68ED99E.ibmcloud.local

 In the previous examples, A68ED99E is the instance ID and `ibmcloud.local` is your vCenter Server instance domain name.

 During the deployment, the following users are configured.
-All service information is available in the IBM Cloud console.
+All service information is available in the {{site.data.keyword.cloud}} console.

 * Web UI Security Admin User
 * Web UI Cloud User